Run the Alps logo

 If you think you might benefit from a little extra help, we’ve teamed up with the supportive coaching team at Vert.run to offer customized training plans for Run the Alps trips.
 Once you’ve signed up for a trip, we’ll email you all the details and your unique code for a FREE first month of training!
 In the meantime, you can read our blog for more info and start exploring the plans here.

 It can vary, from rocky footing to decadent pastures.
 In general, the terrain is usually quite running-friendly, with switch-backed routes and plenty of soil.
 The higher we go, however, the more challenging and rocky the trails get.
 Over 2,500 meters, or about 8,200 feet, it’s not uncommon to encounter scree or boulder fields.
+Check out our Grading System to learn more about footing on each particular tour.

 Alps running will have moments of exposure to steep cliffs and airy gaps.
 These locations are often equipped with chains or cables that are bolted to the rock.
 At spots like this, we stop running, and always make sure to have one hand on the cable.
 If you’re subject to vertigo, there are often other running options or, as we’ve been known to do from time to time, simply watch the feet of the person in front of you and focus your mind on a fine alp cheese!
+We consider exposure as part of the tour level in our grading system – ie. a level 1 tour has less exposure than a level 4 tour.

 If you insist, but we’ll want a full report on the tarts, cheese and cappuccino you found in town!
 This is usually possible on our tours, but the point-to-point itineraries of our Tour du Mont-Blanc and Via Valais trips make it hard to take a day off, so consider another trip option if you think that is likely to be necessary.

 We’re in the mountains, and that means being able to take care of ourselves in the event of an accident or foul weather.
-Guides will have additional resources, such as cell phones and first aid kits.
+Guides will have additional resources, such as satellite phones and first aid kits.
 Our Guide to Trail Running in the Alps, sent upon signing up for a trip, has full details on what to bring.
 You’ll know what works best for you, but, in general, we’d suggest the following:

 1. Dry shirt, warm hat, liner gloves